Fabry genetic support service

 The genetic counsellor will work with you to take a family tree which can help to identify relatives who may be at risk of Fabry disease.
 You will be given strategies, support and resources that will assist you with contacting your relatives who may be at risk.

 If you have Fabry disease, it is likely that other members of your family may also have the disease.

 It is important that your blood relatives, both males and females, are aware of Fabry disease so they can receive genetic counselling and testing.
 The earlier an individual is discovered to have a gene change that leads to the disease, the earlier they can be assessed and appropriate management initiated.

 Females and Fabry disease

-How genetic counselling can help relatives of patients with Fabry disease
+How can genetic counselling help relatives of patients with Fabry disease?

 The Fabry Genetic Support Service offers genetic counselling, testing and support to any of your blood relatives and can work directly with your relatives, if they choose.

 Any of your relatives who are found to carry a Fabry gene change are referred to a Fabry disease specialist so they can be assessed, managed and provided with expert medical information.